scipy-conference/scipy_proceedings/papers/juan_shishido/juan_shishido.rst

    |                | dance appreciate being     |                            |
    +----------------+----------------------------+----------------------------+

+Distinctly-female adjectives are mostly descriptive.
+Males, on the other hand, use more quantity-based and demonstrative adjectives.
+For nouns, females focus on relationship- and experience-based terms while males write about work, sports, and technology.
+(Note that ``'ll`` is the contracted form of "will.")

 NMF was then used to provide insights into the underlying topics that users chose to describe themselves.
 Selecting the number of NMF components (topics to which users are clustered) is an arbitrary and iterative process.
-For the self-summary essay, we chose 25 components, which resulted in a diverse, but manageable set of topics.
+For the self-summary essay, we chose 25 components, which resulted in a diverse, but manageable, set of topics.

 Several expected themes emerged.
 Many users chose to highlight personality traits, for example "humor" or "easy-going," while others focused on describing the types of activities they enjoyed.
 Hiking, traveling, and cooking were popular choices.
-Others chose to mention what they were looking for, whether that was a long-term relationship, a friendship, or sex.
+Others chose to mention what kind of interaction they were seeking, whether that was a long-term relationship, a friendship, or sex.
 Topics and the highest weighted tokens for each are summarized in Table :ref:`self-summary-topics`.
 Note that topic names were hand-labeled.

 .. table:: Self-summary topics and associated terms. :label:`self-summary-topics`